lsst-sqre/phalanx/docs/service-guide/add-service.rst

 Add the wrapper chart
 =====================

 #.
-Create a directory in `/services <https://github.com/lsst-sqre/phalanx/tree/master/services>`__ named for the application (which should almost always be the same as the name of its chart).
+Create a directory in `/services <https://github.com/lsst-sqre/phalanx/tree/master/services>`__ named for the service (which should almost always be the same as the name of its chart).

 #.
 Create a ``Chart.yaml`` file in that directory for the wrapper chart.
    This should look something like this: